 New events for the Kids Guide NJ calendar are posted below.
 Select the date you would like the calendar to begin by using the drop-down date arrow.

 To view only one type of event, click on the drop-down arrow on the top right side of the Google calendar and adjust the checked boxes accordingly.
 Feel free to copy and share events on your own Google calendar and with others.

 The Kids Guide NJ calendar below lists events and activities that are open to all on that specific date and will typically not require advance tickets or registration in order to attend.

 You can find many more family activities by visiting the category pages under "Places to Go, Things to Do" on our site index to the left.
 Browse dates under specific destinations and use the convenient website links for complete schedules of events and activities for all ages.
 In particular, check out listings under Outdoor Education, Museums, Historic Sites, Music & Dance and Theater for daily and weekly activities.

 281 Summerhill Rd. #205, East Brunswick, NJ 08816, 267-902-3079.
 Weekend art classes for kids age from 5 to 8 starting from Saturday, Sept.
 6. Seats are limited; all kids receive personalized attention.
 Kids will learn basic drawing and painting, sketching, acrylics on canvas, oil pastels and fun filled art projects.
 Guided fun art studio for adults is also offered.
 No painting experience is required for fun art classes.
 Visit website or email firstname.lastname@example.org for more information.

 Studio Art Classes & Workshops

 Morris Museum, 6 Normandy Hts.
 Rd., Morristown, 973-971-3740.
-See complete schedule online for spring art classes and workshops for children to adults.
+See complete schedule online for fall art classes and workshops for children to adults.
 To register, call 973-971-3740 or email email@example.com.